fun-land/fun-land/packages/fun-state/README.md

 - When our app is not as complex as the token TodoApp then adding these concepts and tools is probably overkill.
 - You're avoiding `FunctionComponent`s

+# More examples

+There's a separate repository [fun-state-examples](https://github.com/jethrolarson/fun-state-examples) if you want to see how to use it in a react app.

 # Tips

 - Keep your FunState Apps simple and delegate the complex logic to pure child components, using `.sub()` where practical.